Pierre-Lannoy/wp-decalog/DEVELOPER.md

 - view (and filter) events recorded in the WordPress database.

 ## Definitions
-When using (and developing for) DecaLog, you will have to deal with the following notions:
+When using (and developing with) DecaLog, you will have to deal with the following notions:
 - __Event__ - An event is some bits of information regarding something which happened while executing WordPress.
 See [Anatomy of an event](#anatomy-of-an-event) to know what it's made of.
 - __Listener__ - A listener is, as its name suggests, something that listens to what's going on in a specific _perimeter_ (mainly a specific WordPress component or subsystem), make it an ___event___ and pass this ___event___ to the running ___loggers___.
 - __Logger__ - A logger is a _recorder_ of ___events___.
 It can filter them (accept or refuse to record the ___event___ based on settings) then store them (in a database, a file, etc.), send them (via API calls, sockets, mails, etc.) or display them in WP-CLI console.